poorsquinky/resume/resume.md

 ### 2015-2023 (present): NextGen Healthcare, Irvine, CA
 Manager, Application Delivery (2019-present)

-* Led a diverse and multiregional team of 15 first-class DevOps engineers, DBA and network engineers, developing skill and confidence by giving gentle guidance while pushing staff outside their technical comfort zone
+* Recruited and led a diverse and multiregional team of 15 first-class DevOps engineers, DBA and network engineers
+* Led cloud-first infrastructure modernization for products across the NextGen portfolio and drove application architecture, security, and compliance reviews
-* Managed cloud cost saving initiatives recovering many hundreds of thousands of dollars in monthly expenses and the closure of multiple legacy data centers
+* Managed cloud cost saving initiatives recovering millions of dollars in recurring expenses and the closure of multiple legacy data centers
-* Guided software development and IS teams on cloud-first systems architecture and conducted application security, compliance, and architecture reviews
+* Mentored team to develop skill and confidence by carefully guiding staff outside their technical comfort zone
-* Drove a mission-critical product's expedited cloud migration to become one of the most trouble-free in company history
+* Drove an expedited cloud migration for a mission-critical product, which became the most trouble-free migration in the company's history
 * Performed security incident response, forensics, and deep legacy product analysis
 * Trained staff throughout the company in group as well as one-on-one settings